-Vegan Breakfast Tacos are filled with seasoned tofu scramble and crispy potatoes, then topped with salsa, avocado slices, and fresh green onions.
-It all comes together in a corn tortilla for the most irresistible breakfast taco you’ll ever wake up to!
-Serve these savory tacos with a tall glass of orange juice— or, a mimosa or two!
+Vegan Breakfast Tacos are filled with seasoned tofu scramble, black beans, and crispy potatoes wrapped in a softened corn tortilla.
+Top this Mexican breakfast with salsa, avocado slices, and fresh green onions for the most irresistible breakfast taco you’ll ever wake up to!
+Enjoy these savory tacos with a tall glass of orange juice— or, a mimosa or two!

-If you keep up with the blog you know my family and I are huge fans Mexican food.
-I’m always looking for new ways to turn a meal into a ‘Fiesta’ and recently breakfast is no exception.
+If you keep up with the blog you know my family and I are huge fans of 'Mexican-inspired' vegan food.
+I'm always looking for new ways to turn a meal into a ‘Fiesta’ and recently breakfast is no exception.

 But sometimes I want more!

 Bring in these savory breakfast tacos and now we're talking!